 International Experience Canada – Recognized Organization FAQs

-NOTE IEC 2020: We have a very limited number of spots for this program during the IEC 2020 Season, that’s why we will not be able to assist every interested applicant.
-We are currently NOT accepting applicants for IEC 2020 (repeat participation) under RO status.
+NOTE IEC 2020: We are currently NOT accepting applicants for IEC 2020 (repeat participation) under RO status.
 Please check here for IEC 2020/2021 updates.

 Since 2015, Stepwest has been a Recognized Organization (RO) under International Experience Canada (IEC); a status given by Canada’s Department of Citizenship and Immigration.
 Please read the following information for further details about this program.

 Since the last IEC 2019 season, we have been able to help participants that hold a passport from any of the IEC countries that currently have a Youth Mobility Agreement with Canada.
 We can assist participants to secure a new work permit under IEC, even if the participant has already used up all other work permit categories under the regular IEC agreement with their country of citizenship (i.e Working Holiday and Young Professional), check the details here.

 We are also able to help you secure a work permit if you are over the age limit for your country of citizenship (i.e UK or Japan where the limit is 30 years old, with our RO status, the limit is now 35 years old).
 We can also help you secure your Working Holiday permit for Canada if your country of citizenship has a higher demand for this permit category than the number of available spots.

 RO Eligibility Requirements with Stepwest

 The requirements to participate will be the same as regular IEC.
 We will only register participants after we organize a one-on-one meeting together.
 We want to be sure your chances of getting your permit approved are very high before you pay for your program fee.
 We also want to be sure that there is nothing that could potentially jeopardize your work permit application under RO status!

 To be eligible for the program you must: